| | Celtic Goddess Names - H, I, J, K & L

 he need her.
 Third, the daughter of a King of Brittany who became Tristram's

-wife. |
+wife.

 Lady

-The Lady is a conflation of the multitudinous lake, river, and water spirits
+of the Lake The Lady is a conflation of the multitudinous lake, river, and water spirits

 so prevalent in Celtic mythology.
 Nevertheless, common threads do appear;